-The Lexile Framework® for Reading, commonly referred to as the Lexile Framework, has been linked with the ILEARN English/Language Arts (ELA) at grades 3-8 as well as IREAD-3.
+The Lexile® Framework for Reading, commonly referred to as the Lexile Framework, has been linked with ILEARN English/Language Arts (ELA) assessments for grades 3-8 as well as IREAD-3.
 Only those who do not pass IREAD-3 will receive a Lexile measure.
-Similarly, the Quantile Framework® for Mathematics has been linked with the ILEARN Mathematics assessments for grades 3-8.
+Similarly, the Quantile® Framework for Mathematics has been linked with ILEARN Mathematics assessments for grades 3-8.
 In addition to these data points, Indiana students also may be receiving Lexile and Quantile measures from a variety of different tests and programs used by their local schools.
 Students’ Lexile and Quantile measures are constantly changing as students grow in knowledge and skills.
-These measures give educators and parents valuable information about student abilities and also help them to see growth between assessments.
+These measures provide information about student abilities to educators and parents and also help them to see growth between assessments.

 What is a Lexile measure?

-Lexiles measure two things: the strength of a student’s reading skills and the difficulty/complexity of a text, like a book or a magazine article.
-Lexile measures are expressed as numbers followed by an “L” (for example, 850L), and represent a position on the Lexile scale.
-Comparing a student’s Lexile measure with the Lexile measure of what they are reading helps gauge the “fit” between a student’s ability and the difficulty of text.
+A Lexile reading measure evaluates the strength of a student’s reading skills and the difficulty or complexity of a text, such as a book or magazine article.
+A Lexile reading measure is expressed as a number followed by an “L” (e.g., 850L), and represents a position on the Lexile scale.
+Comparing a student’s Lexile reading measure with the Lexile text measure of what the student is reading helps gauge the “fit” between a student’s ability and the difficulty of text.

-For example, a student reading at a Lexile of 500L may find a book that is a Lexile of 450L easy and fun to read in their spare time.
-The teacher may want to provide that student with a book that is a Lexile of 550L or 600L to stretch the student’s abilities.
-A book that is 700L would likely require significant support to understand a book that has a Lexile measure of 700L.
+For example, a student with a Lexile reading measure of 500L may find a book with a Lexile text measure of 450L easy and fun to read in their spare time.
+The teacher may want to provide the student with a book that has a Lexile measure of 550L or 600L to stretch the student’s abilities.
+This same student would likely require significant support to understand a book that has a Lexile measure of 700L.

 What is a Quantile measure?

-Quantiles also measure two things.
-The student measure describes what mathematics the student already understands and what the student is ready to learn in the future, while the skill measure describes how complex a concept or skill may be to learn.
-Parents and teachers can use Quantiles to check that students are growing and to find instructional materials that target student needs right where they are.
+A Quantile measure indicates which mathematical skills the student already understands and those the student is ready to begin learning.
+The Quantile measure also indicates how complex a concept or skill may be for the student to learn.
+Parents and teachers can use Quantile measures to ensure students continue developing mathematical skills and to find instructional materials for use with students.